Ukraine pleads for Patriot missiles as Russian attacks kill at least 24 overnight (updated)

 Russia’s defence ministry stated that the strikes were a response to previous Ukrainian attacks and added that the “strike objectives” had all been achieved.

-Moscow last week warned it would launch “systematic strikes” after accusing Kyiv of a deadly attack on a student dormitory in an occupied part of eastern Ukraine.
+Moscow last week warned it would launch “systematic strikes” after accusing Kyiv of a deadly attack on a student dormitory in an occupied part of eastern Ukraine, while Kyiv said it targeted a Russian drone command facility.

 Ukraine’s Ministry of Health stated that Russian shelling damaged or destroyed five medical facilities in Kyiv.
 These include two specialised medical institutions and primary healthcare centres in the Podilskyi, Sviatoshynskyi, and Holosiivskyi Districts.
 The latter was hit the hardest, with its second and third floors completely destroyed.